amalsudhakar/blogspot-djangorestframework/README.md

 2. Navigate to the project directory:

-    cd django-rest-blog-app
+    cd Blog

+3. Create and activate a virtual environment to isolate the project dependencies:

+    python -m venv venv
+    source venv/bin/activate   # On Windows, use `venv\Scripts\activate`

-3. Create a .env file in the root of the project and set the SECRET_KEY variable.
+4. Create a .env file in the root of the project and set the SECRET_KEY variable.
 You can generate a Django secret key using a tool like Djecrety.

     Example .env file:

     SECRET_KEY=your_secret_key_here

-4. Install the requirements:
+5. Install the requirements:

     pip install -r requirements.txt